-

 Original Date Announced

 May 23, 2018USCIS issues policy guidance regarding the Child Status Protection Act (CSPA).
-The guidance: (1) explains the applicability of the CSPA, including eligibility and evidentiary requirements; (2) consolidates previous guidance and incorporates judicial interpretations; and (3) explains how the Visa Bulletin charts impact CSPA eligibility determinations.
-[ID #722]
+The guidance: (1) explains the applicability of the CSPA, including eligibility and evidentiary requirements; (2) consolidates previous guidance and incorporates judicial interpretations; and (3) concludes that the date an immigrant visa becomes available for purposes of the CSPA age calculation should be tied to the "Final Action Dates" chart in the Visa Bulletin, rather than to the "Dates for Filing" chart.

 USCIS Policy Alert (PA-2018-05): Child Status Protection ActEffective Date